Zugschlus/oas/README.md

 1. Build oas.so with ./compile
 2. Place it at your convenience
 3. Let the environment variable LD_PRELOAD point to it
-4. Create an configuration file
+4. Create a configuration file
 5. Let the environment variable OAS_CONF_F point to it
 6. Start your programm